brianhe8/Cell-Analysis/README.md

 ### Scaling

 - **Lots of projects and samples:** For mostly read-only reporting, SQLite is suitable if the indexes line up with how you actually filter (project, subject, sample type, day on study).
-If you outgrow it—huge concurrency, massive writes, or team-wide dashboards—the same three-table layout drops neatly into Postgres or BigQuery; you keep the keys and joins, swap the engine.
+If you outgrow it with huge concurrency, massive writes, or team-wide dashboards, the same three-table layout drops neatly into Postgres or BigQuery.
 - **Many different analyses:** Counts and measurements live on `samples`; things that describe the person live on `subjects`.
 That way you are not copy-pasting age, sex, and response onto every blood draw.
 When you need a new cell type or assay, you can add a column on `samples`, or go full flexible with a skinny `(sample_id, metric, value)` table—trade-off is messier SQL.
 - **Shape of the model:** Think of it as a small star: project → subject → sample.
 That matches how people ask questions (“which trial,” “which patients,” “which timepoints”).
-If dashboards get slow, you can pre-aggregate in a warehouse or materialized view without redoing how raw data lands.

 ---